Project Spotlights

 Acoustic Telemetry

-2020 marks the tenth year the Acoustic Telemetry research study has been underway.
-Thanks to this “high-tech” fish tagging study, resource managers are learning how fish are using restored habitats in order to enhance or expand restoration efforts throughout the Toronto Harbour.
+Thanks to this high-tech fish tagging study, resource managers are learning how fish use restored habitats in order to enhance or expand restoration efforts throughout the Toronto Harbour.

 The goal is to support a community of desirable native fish species as well as a self-sustaining fishery.

-Future plans for the project include expanding the study area to pick up acoustic signals from tagged fish travelling along the north shore of Lake Ontario.
+Future plans for this project include expanding the study area to pick up acoustic signals from tagged fish travelling along the north shore of Lake Ontario.
 This information will help to answer questions about how fish move regionally and how agencies can work together to improve the health of Lake Ontario.

 Seaton Development Lands